VulcanJS/vulcan-npm/docusaurus/docs/vulcan-fire/get-started.md

 ## In a nutshell

-In greek mythology, Artemis is Apollo's twin sister.
+In greek mythology, Fire is Apollo's twin sister.
-That's why *Vulcan Artemis* completes *Apollo GraphQL* so well!
+That's why _Vulcan Fire_ completes _Apollo GraphQL_ so well!

 [Apollo GraphQL](https://www.apollographql.com/) provides a way to easily setup GraphQL in JavaScript applications, server-side and client-side.

-**Vulcan Artemis** is a toolkit to be more productive with Apollo.
+**Vulcan Fire** is a toolkit to be more productive with Apollo.

-## Vulcan Artemis makes CRUD operations easy
+## Vulcan Fire makes CRUD operations easy

 When coding your application, you might notice that some operations are always the same for any kind of data:

 - you need to Create, Update or Delete data
 - you need to Read data, either a single document, or a list of items

 This is what we call "CRUD" operations.

 In your Apollo server setup, this means that you need to code at least 4 resolvers for each kind of data.
 A blog with Authors, Articles and Comments already needs 12 resolvers!